dmx-systems/dmx-documentation/docs/devel.rst

 * For **Presentation** a plugin has 2 options:

     * **Extending the DMX Webclient** e.g. by adding custom topic/topicmap renderers or by adding commands to the Webclient menus.
 The DMX Webclient is made of `Vue <https://vuejs.org>`_ (reactivity), `Vuex <https://vuex.vuejs.org>`_ for state management, and `Element UI <https://element.eleme.io>`_ as widget library.
 Knowledge about these libraries is useful.
     * **Headless CMS**.
-Utilize frontend libraries/frameworks of your own choice.
-Optionally use the `dmx-api <https://git.dmx.systems/nodejs-modules/dmx-api>`_ Javascript library to access the DMX backend.
+Utilize front-end libraries/frameworks of your own choice.
+Optionally use the `dmx-api <https://git.dmx.systems/nodejs-modules/dmx-api>`_ Javascript library to access the DMX back-end.
 Optionally embed particular components from the DMX Webclient, e.g. the Topicmap Panel or the topic/association detail/form renderer.
 See `npm <https://www.npmjs.com/~jri>`_ for available components.

-Technically the DMX plattform is a Java/OSGi based application server.
+Technically the DMX platform is a Java/OSGi based application server.
 OSGi is a service oriented component architecture to support modularity.
 A DMX plugin is also an *OSGi Bundle*.
 A DMX application consists of one or more plugins.
 Plugins provide services consumable by other plugins, and exposed via a REST API.
 Plugins can be installed/updated/uninstalled without restarting the server (Hot Deployment).
 When a service becomes unavailable all plugins depending on that service shutdown.
-When the service becomes available again, all depending plugins are activeated again.
+When the service becomes available again, all depending plugins are activated again.
 This has great advantages for both administration and development.

 ******************************
 Build DMX platform from source